jmneri23/Data-Analysis-Projects/README.md

 # Jon's SQL Portfolio
 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
-PLease take a look and reach out if you have any questions.
+Please take a look and reach out if you have any questions.